No Metallicity Preference in Fast Radio Burst Host Galaxies: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are millisecond-duration radio transients of extragalactic origin \citep{lorimer07,petroff22}.
 While their progenitors remain unknown, magnetars—strongly magnetized neutron stars—are widely discussed as leading candidates \citep[see][for review]{zhang20}.
-Thanks to the growing number ($\sim$100) of identified FRB host galaxies \citep[e.g.,][]{chatterjee17,heintz20,bhandari20,mannings21,bochenek21,kirsten22,bhandari22,gordon23,law24,bhardwaj24,sharma24}, statistical studies of their environments have now become possible, offering new insights into their potential formation pathways.
+Thanks to the growing number ($\sim$100) of identified FRB host galaxies \citep[e.g.,][]{bhandari22,gordon23,law24,bhardwaj24,sharma24,shannon25,chimekko25,gordon25}, statistical studies of their environments have now become possible, offering new insights into their potential formation pathways.

 Among the various properties of host galaxies, metallicity fundamentally shapes stellar evolution and has been recognized as a critical parameter for constraining the progenitors of transient phenomena, including Type Ia supernovae (SNe) \citep[e.g.,][]{pan14}, Type II SNe \citep[e.g.,][]{stoll13,taggart21}, Superluminous SNe \citep{perley16,chen17} and gamma-ray bursts (GRBs) \citep[e.g.,][]{levesque10,perley16,niino16}.
-For instance, studies of long GRBs revealed a preference for low-metallicity host galaxies \citep{stanek06}, leading to the development of the collapsar model, where metal-poor progenitor stars can retain enough angular momentum to launch relativistic jets \citep{woosley93}.
-By analogy, measuring the gas-phase metallicity of FRB host galaxies would provide a promising avenue to test whether metallicity plays a role in shaping FRB progenitor channels—potentially distinguishing, for example, between magnetars formed via core-collapse SNe \citep[e.g.,][]{metzger17,kashiyama17}, compact object mergers \citep[e.g.,][]{yamasaki18,margalit19}, dynamical interactions in globular clusters \citep[e.g.,][]{kremer21,li24}, magnetars born in binary systems \citep[][]{zhang17,ioka20,wada21}, or other alternative pathways (see \citealt{zhang20} for a review).
+For instance, studies of long GRBs revealed a preference for low-metallicity host galaxies \citep{stanek06}, based primarily on gas-phase metallicity measurements of their star-forming regions, leading to the development of the collapsar model, where metal-poor progenitor stars can retain enough angular momentum to launch relativistic jets \citep{woosley93}.
+By analogy, measuring the gas-phase metallicity of FRB host galaxies would provide a promising avenue to test whether metallicity plays a role in shaping FRB progenitor channels—potentially distinguishing, for example, between magnetars formed via core-collapse SNe \citep[e.g.,][]{metzger17,kashiyama17}, compact object mergers \citep[e.g.,][]{yamasaki18,margalit19}, dynamical interactions in globular clusters \citep[e.g.,][]{kremer21,li24}, magnetars born in binary systems \citep[][]{zhang17,ioka20,wada21,Zhang2025}, or other alternative pathways (see \citealt{zhang20} for a review).

 To date, most FRB host studies have focused on the distributions of stellar mass and star formation rate (SFR), either individually or jointly \citep[e.g.,][]{bhandari20,heintz20,bochenek21,bhandari22,gordon23,law24,sharma24,loudas25,horowicz25}.
 Recent work by \citet{sharma24} suggested that the stellar mass distribution of FRB hosts shows a lower bound, which may hint at a metallicity threshold currently under debate \citep[e.g.,][]{horowicz25,august25}.
 However, it is important to note that these studies examined only the distributions of stellar mass and/or SFR, without directly measuring or analyzing metallicity itself in a sufficiently large sample.